For Accused ISIS Supporter’s Defense, Three’s a Crowd

 “You’re not going to cross over [to ISIS], not when you’re that deep into the Muslim Brotherhood,” Shroff said.

-Assistant U.S. Attorney Negar Tekeei spent nearly three hours in his summation Tuesday arguing that El Gammal, El-Goarany and Aboualala were all three devoted ISIS sympathizers.
+Assistant U.S. Attorney Negar Tekeei spent nearly three hours in his summation Tuesday arguing that el-Gammal, el-Goarany and Aboualala were all three devoted ISIS sympathizers.

-“Let me be perfectly clear: Ahmed El Gammal was a steadfast and proud supporter of ISIS,” the prosecutor told the jury this morning.
+“Let me be perfectly clear: Ahmed el-Gammal was a steadfast and proud supporter of ISIS,” the prosecutor told the jury this morning.
 “He proudly declared that beheadings had a magical effect.”

-Indeed, El Gammal said just that to Aboualala on Facebook on June 12, 2014, two days after the Islamic State seized Mosul.
+Indeed, el-Gammal said just that to Aboualala on Facebook on June 12, 2014, two days after the Islamic State seized Mosul.

-Then-Iraqi Prime Minister Nouri al-Maliki called for a national state of emergency as the Islamic State’s offensive barged through the territory, as El Gammal cheered on social media.
+Then-Iraqi Prime Minister Nouri al-Maliki called for a national state of emergency as the Islamic State’s offensive barged through the territory, as el-Gammal cheered on social media.

-“I pray to God to grant them victory and control over entire Iraq and then the Levant; then we join them in conquering Egypt, and from there to Jerusalem, God willing,” El Gammal posted on Facebook that evening.
+“I pray to God to grant them victory and control over entire Iraq and then the Levant; then we join them in conquering Egypt, and from there to Jerusalem, God willing,” el-Gammal posted on Facebook that evening.

-Defense attorneys have depicted 44-year-old El Gammal throughout the trial as “Jimmy,” an all-American man who smokes Marlboro cigarettes, drinks Red Bull and has a soft spot for former President Jimmy Carter.
+Defense attorneys have depicted 44-year-old el-Gammal throughout the trial as “Jimmy,” an all-American man who smokes Marlboro cigarettes, drinks Red Bull and has a soft spot for former President Jimmy Carter.

-Painting their client as a man with “no filter” and extreme opinions, the defense says El Gammal merely exercised his quintessentially American right to free speech.
+Painting their client as a man with “no filter” and extreme opinions, the defense says el-Gammal merely exercised his quintessentially American right to free speech.

 “We live in the United States of America, and we do not criminalize belief,” Shroff said.